 Multi-Pack Old School 20

-Specially set up for teachers, the Multi-Pack 20 also includes the mini-curriculum and an extra set of veneer so that learning and preparation can be done before offering this project in a classroom
+Specially set up for teachers, the Multi-Pack 20 also includes the mini-curriculum and an extra set of veneer so that learning and preparation of educational systems can be done before offering this project in a classroom.

 (Wheels and trucks are not included)

 - 1 Teacher's Mini-Curriculum plus one practice maple veneer set

 - 5 Thin Air Press Vacuum Bags (14x47")